ConfIC-RCA: Statistically Grounded Efficient Estimation of Segmentation Quality: Experiments and results

 \subsection{Evaluation of Conformal RCA}

-To evaluate our conformal RCA approach, we split each dataset into training (80\%), calibration (10\%) and test (10\%) subsets.
+To evaluate our conformal RCA approach, we split each dataset into training (80\%), calibration (10\%) and test (10\%) subsets (see Table~\ref{tab:dataset-sizes} for dataset sizes).
 The calibration set is used to compute the CP threshold $\hat{q}$ that adapts the prediction intervals, while performance is reported on the held-out test set.

 In order to enable direct comparison with \cite{range-prediction}, we adopt PHiSeg \cite{phiseg}---the top performer in that work---as our backbone segmentation model.
 Importantly, Conformal-RCA remains model-agnostic, making it applicable to any underlying segmentation network regardless of output format.
 Segmentation masks of varying quality for both calibration and test sets were generated by training PHiSeg and saving intermediate checkpoints, following the same procedure as before.
 For PHiSeg, we follow the conformal calibration procedure described in \cite{range-prediction}: for each input image, $N = 50$ stochastic segmentations are generated, and the DSC is estimated from the softmax outputs \cite{li2022estimatingmodelperformancedomain}, yielding a distribution of predicted DSCs per sample.
 Nonconformity scores are defined as the absolute residuals between the mean predicted and ground truth DSC, scaled by the empirical standard deviation of the distribution.
 We additionally explore PHiSeg (CQR), a newly proposed variant where nonconformity scores are computed following the empirical CQR method.
 In this case, empirical quantiles are computed at levels 0.2 and 0.8.